 Get a better understanding of industries and the entire labour market.

-Canada Job Bank is a free resource the Government of Canada manages in partnership with provinces and territories.
+Canada Job Bank is a free resource that the Government of Canada manages in partnership with provinces and territories.
 You’ll discover that both the website and mobile app are simple to use, convenient, and provide information that you can trust.
 Canada Job Bank can help you find jobs in your field and plan your career using its thorough research tool.
-As someone looking to continue their professional journey in Canada, Canada Job Bank is the perfect place to start.
+As someone looking to continue their professional journey in Canada, the Job Bank is the perfect place to start.

 Understanding Trends in Your Profession

-The trend analysis section of the Canada job bank is filled with useful information about job prospects all across Canada.
+The trend analysis section of the Canada Job Bank is filled with useful information about job prospects all across Canada.
 You can also find a 10-year analysis for your occupation.
 So if you’re researching the Canadian job market, this is a helpful resource to learn about your occupation.
 With this information, you can:

 Identify the job prospects for your industry (good, fair, limited, undetermined)